HB2102/Arithnetic-Logic-Shift-Unit-Verilog/README.md

-## Verilog code of a 4-bit Arithnetic Logic Shift Unit with testbench
+## Verilog code of a 4-bit Arithmetic Logic Shift Unit with testbench

-Here is verilog code of a 4-bit Arithnetic Logic Shift Unit with testbench module like the picture below:
+Here is verilog code of a 4-bit Arithmetic Logic Shift Unit with testbench module like the picture below:
 <br>
 ![Alt text](image.png)
 <br>